oliverdenton/Forest-Fire-CA/README.md

 ![Forest Fire Sceenshot](forest-fire-demo.png)

+ Use the menu bar to select File -> Open.
+This will open in the folder `./ca_descriptions`.
+Then open forest.py

 After applying your custom parameters click the bottom left button 'Apply configuration & run CA' to run the simulation.

 See below on the parameters you can change: